 Ruhana Zariwala, Cipla Limited

-In March 2024, Verra announced its plans to launch a new cohort of the AG to support the evolution of Verra’s efforts to integrate sustainable development across all its standards programs.
+Verra’s Sustainable Development Advisory Group (SDAG) is a strategic and technical resource that supports the evolution of Verra’s efforts to integrate sustainable development across all its standards programs.

 Sustainable Development Advisory Group Terms of Reference (PDF)